0B51D1AN/poker/README.md

 Perl
 Installing dependencies:
-    -If CPAN is installed, run "cpan Text::CSV" to install neede dependencies -If CPAN is not provided, dependencies have been manually included within dependencies/ folder.
+    -If CPAN is installed, run "cpan Text::CSV" to install neede dependencies -NOTE You can find perl modules in the CPAN website: https://metacpan.org -If CPAN is not provided, dependencies have been manually included within dependencies/ folder.
         - Within ExtUtils folder, run the following commands: perl Makefile.PL